data-apis/array-api/spec/API_specification/elementwise_functions.md

 ### shape

 a tuple of `N` non-negative integers that specify the sizes of each dimension and where `N` corresponds to the number of dimensions.

+### element-wise

+an operation performed element-by-element, in which individual array elements are considered in isolation and independently of surrounding array elements.

 * * *